luisxros/project3-front-end/README.md

 # #Trending

-A simple web application where the user can see the latest trending movies & tv shows
+A web application where the user can see the latest trending movies & tv shows

 ## Technologies Used
 - React.js